ajsmth/rn-tools/packages/navigation/readme.md

 ## Basic Usage

-For basic usage, the exported `Stack.Navigator` and `Tabs.Navigator` components will get you up and running quickly.
-The [Guides](#guides) section covers how to use the lower-level `Stack` and `Tabs` components in a variety of navigation patterns.
+For basic usage, the exported `Stack.Navigator` and `Tabs.Navigator` will get you up and running quickly.
+The [Guides](#guides) section covers how to use lower-level `Stack` and `Tabs` components in a variety of navigation patterns.

 ### Stack Navigator

 The `Stack.Navigator` component manages stacks of screens.
 Under the hood this is using `react-native-screens` to handle pushing and popping natively.

-Screens are pushed and popped via the global `navigation.pushScreen` and `navigation.popScreen` methods.
+Screens are pushed and popped by the exported navigation methods:

+- `navigation.pushScreen(screenElement: React.ReactElement<ScreenProps>, options?: PushScreenOptions) => void`

+- `navigation.popScreen(numberOfScreens: number) => void`

 ```tsx
 import { Stack, navigation } from "@rn-toolkit/navigation";